YasserOs/DBMS_Bash/README.md

-Clone the repo in your home directory , so you don't ave to change any paths and then cd scripts , run ./Menu.sh
+Clone the repo in your home directory , so you don't have to change any paths then cd scripts , run ./Menu.sh